-- contractual options and guarantees;
+- contractual options and guarantees.

-- discretionary benefits;
+- discretionary benefits.

-- policyholder behaviour;
+- policyholder behaviour.

 - future management actions; or

-- amounts recoverable from counterparties.
+amounts recoverable from counterparties.

-D.2.3.
+D.2.7.
 AREAS OF UNCERTAINTY

 As with any underwriting entity, there is significant uncertainty within the claims and premium components of the technical provisions.
 As the policies underwritten in relation to the Group's traditional book have relatively low and fixed sums insured, the Companies within the Group are not exposed to shocks from very large individual claims.
-Also, owing to the geographical spread of business underwritten, it is unlikely that the portfolio would be significantly exposed to very large aggregations of claims from a single loss event.
-Therefore, any material deviations from the claims estimates would more likely be caused by changes in the frequency rather than the severity of claims or aggregations of claims.
+Also, owing to the geographical spread of business underwritten, it is unlikely that the portfolio would be significantly exposed to very large aggregations of claims from a single loss event, other than in relation to one line of business having Natural Catastrophe (including hail) cover.
+Therefore, for the majority of business lines, any material deviations from the claims estimates would more likely be caused by changes in the frequency rather than the severity of claims or aggregations of claims.

-D.2.4.
+D.2.8.
 MATCHING ADJUSTMENT TO THE EIOPA RISK-FREE INTEREST RATES